Spain's Sánchez warns drought now a major national concern

 Three years of scant rainfall and high temperatures put Spain officially into long-term drought last month.

-The Mediterranean region as a whole is warming faster than the global average due to climate change caused by the release of greenhouse gases, experts and authorities say.
+The Mediterranean region as a whole is warming faster than the global average because of climate change caused by the release of greenhouse gases, experts and authorities say.

 And there is no sign of the situation in Spain improving over the coming weeks.